Welcome to the Orthoptic Department

 Where is the department?

-The orthoptic department is part of the Eye Clinic at Hull Royal Infirmary which is situated on the ground floor of the Clinical Skills Building on Fountain Street.
-If you come to the hospital by car, parking is available in Argyle Street car park for which there is a charge.
-On arrival please report to the Eye Clinic reception desk where you will be directed to the orthoptic department.
+The orthoptic department is part of the Eye Clinic at Hull Royal Infirmary which is situated on the ground floor of the Clinical Skills Building, Fountain Street.
+If you come to the infirmary by car, parking is available in Argyle Street car park for which there is a charge.
+On arrival, please report to the Eye Clinic reception desk where you will be directed to the orthoptic department.

 You should expect to be in the clinic for at least 20 minutes, although occasionally tests may take up to an hour.
 The department is a teaching department therefore we may ask if your child can be examined by an orthoptic student under the direction of a clinical tutor.
 If you have any objections to this, please let the staff know.